ariapoy/html.2023.bonusfinal-public/README.md

     - **Browse CSV file**: upload your submission with the valid format as below.
 Please check *aa.csv*.
 3. Please wait several minutes and refresh the page after the evaluation.
 4. You can view the CRIT log in detail after clicking the link.
-    - If you discover the error of CRIT score, please send the mail to the <lab536@csie.ntu.edu.tw>.
+    - If you discover the error of CRIT score, please send the mail to the <html_ta@csie.ntu.edu.tw>.

 ### Submission format